BOARD OF DIRECTORS

 Richard Hodges, Chairperson

 I’ve always been a believer in being involved and giving back to the community.
-Since CLS was doing so much for us, I felt that I should contribute, and so, joined the board sometime in the early 2000s.
+Since Inclusion Selkirk was doing so much for us, I felt that I should contribute, and so, joined the board sometime in the early 2000s.
 It is great to be part of a caring, capable, forward-thinking organization that provides so much to Selkirk and the surrounding areas, and indeed also to the field of caring for individuals with intellectual disabilities.
+As my children became adults, and I found more free time, I took on the role of Chair of the Board of Directors.

 Bonnie Singleton, Vice Chair